-- 6.6.2.
-An appeal must be submitted within 10-working days of confirmation being sent to the customer.
-The appeal must be submitted in line with the controls in place. - 6.6.3.
+- 6.6.3.
 An appeal could include, for example, a customer saying that: their actions were wrongly defined as unacceptable; the restrictions were disproportionate; or that they will adversely impact on the individual because of personal circumstances. - 6.6.4.
-A senior member of staff manager not involved in the original decision will consider the appeal.
-They have discretion to quash withdraw or vary the restrictions, based on the appeal and evidence available. as they think best.
-They will make their decision based on the evidence available to them.
-They must advise the customer in writing that either the restricted contactcontrol arrangements still apply, or a different course of action has been agreed.
-We will provide a written response to customers of the appeal within 10-working days.
+A senior manager not involved in the original decision will consider the appeal.
+They have discretion to withdraw or vary the restrictions, based on the appeal and evidence available.
+They must advise the customer in writing that either the control arrangements still apply, or a different course of action has been agreed.
+We will provide a written response to customers of the appeal within 10-working days. - 6.6.5.

-- 6.6.5.
 An appeal will not be considered where there is an ongoing Police Scotland investigation. - 6.6.6.
-Where a customer remains dissatisfied at the end of the appeal process, they may submit a complaint to the SPSO, Scottish Public Services Ombudsman, (or First Tier Tribunal for Scotland for factored owners). - 6.7.
+Where a customer remains dissatisfied at the end of the appeal process, they may submit a complaint to the SPSO, Scottish Public Services Ombudsman, (or First Tier Tribunal for Scotland for factored owners).